lo-mityaesh/AndroidRestrictedWebView/README.md

 ## Usage

-After configuring the allowed URL and optionally changing the package name, you can run the application on an Android emulator or device.
+After configuring the allowed URL, setting the portrait mode preference, and optionally changing the package name, you can run the application on an Android emulator or device.
 The application will display the web page of the allowed site within the WebView.

 If an attempt is made to load a URL other than the allowed site, the application will display an error message "This URL is not allowed" instead of the content.